Chet Jastremski: Indiana University

-Jastremski attended the University of Indiana in Bloomington on a scholarship, enrolling in the Fall of 1959, where he swam for Hall of Fame Coach Doc Counsilman's Indiana Hoosiers swimming and diving team.
+Jastremski attended Indiana University in Bloomington on a scholarship, enrolling in the Fall of 1959, where he swam for Hall of Fame Coach Doc Counsilman's Indiana Hoosiers swimming and diving team.
 An exceptionally strong program, in February 1962, the Indiana swim team had five swimmers who collectively had set eight world records.
 They included 200 meter backstroke record holder Tom Stock, individual medley swimmer Ted Stickles, and medley relay swimmers Larry Shulholf, and Pete Sintz.

 Jastremski may have benefited from Counsilman's own collegiate swimming experiences, as Counsilman competed in both breaststroke and individual medley during his own noteworthy college swimming career at Ohio State.
 Jastremski swam on the Indiana varsity swim team from 1961-1963, serving as a co-captain in 1963, and in his career won a remarkable total of seventeen American Athletic Union titles in the breaststroke, including both individual and medley relay events.
 Jastremski may have performed well in NCAA competition considering his breaststroke times, but during his tenure as a swimming competitor with Indiana, the team was banned from NCAA national championships due to several recruiting violations by the Indiana football team.

 Jastremski and Counsilman helped develop the "whip kick" for breaststroke swimmers to improve on the frog kick, previously used exclusively in the breaststroke.
 The whip kick minimized drag, thus accentuating the upper body pull made by Jastremski's very powerful shoulders and upper arms.
 Jastremski was featured on the January 29, 1962 cover of Sports Illustrated.
 At Indiana, Jastremski swam for three Big 10 regional titles, and was an All-American twelve times.